Typhoon Ma-on (2011): Meteorological history

 The origins of Ma-on were from an area of convection that meandered near Wake Island on July 9.
 The disturbance slowly consolidated and developed a low-level circulation.
 Based on the presence of low wind shear and generally favorable environmental conditions, tropical cyclone forecast models anticipated that the system would develop into a tropical cyclone.
 Early on July 11, the Joint Typhoon Warning Center (JTWC) issued a tropical cyclone formation alert, and a few hours later the Japan Meteorological Agency (JMA) reported the formation of a tropical depression about halfway between Wake Island and the Northern Marianas Islands.
 The JTWC followed suit and initiated advisories on Tropical Depression 08W.

 The depression tracked westward due to a ridge to its north.
 Its circulation was initially broad and ill-defined, with patches of disorganized convection due to dry air.
-The depression was able to intensify due to generally favorable conditions, and the JMA upgraded the depression to Tropical Storm Ma-on at 0600 UTC on July 12.
+The depression was able to intensify due to generally favorable conditions, and the JMA upgraded the depression to a tropical storm named Ma-on at 0600 UTC on July 12.
 Gradually the thunderstorms became concentrated around the center, despite restricted outflow to the north and west.
 Ma-on intensified at a slower than climatological rate, although an eye feature became evident by early on July 13.
 At 0000 UTC that day, the JMA upgraded Ma-on to a severe tropical storm, and 24 hours later the storm intensified into a typhoon to the northeast of the Northern Marianas.
 By that time, it was also located about 970 km southeast of Iwo Jima.
 A ragged eye became apparent on satellite imagery, and after developing an anticyclone aloft, its outflow became much better defined.